formkit/docs-content/plugins/inertia.md

 event.combine(addon)
 ```

-The `execute()` function runs the events expects the event and the parameters to returns the expected return of that event callback from Inertia:
+The `execute()` function executes the given event.
+It expects the event, parameters, and any other parameter passed as a type to `useEventSystem` and returns the result of the event callback from Inertia:

 ```ts
 const event = useEventsSystem<[node: FormKitNode]>()